+Priority No. 5: Marmet Locks and Dam, Kanawha River, West Virginia.
 Funds to initiate the construction phase of this project were appropriated in FY 1998.
 Upon the opening of the new Winfield lock to traffic in November 1997, the excessive delays previously experienced there migrated to Marmet making it the busiest project in terms of lockages.
 These two locks should be viewed as an integrated system and this project should have been considered integral to the Winfield project and constructed concurrently using a systems approach.
-The Board strongly endorses the use of innovative design and construction techniques to reduce project costs. - No. 7 Kentucky Lock, Kentucky.
+The Board strongly endorses the use of innovative design and construction techniques to reduce project costs.

+Priority No. 6: Kentucky Lock, Kentucky.
 Funds to initiate the construction phase of this project were appropriated in FY 1998.
-Recognizing the future need for increased capacity at Kentucky Lock due to strong tonnage demand on the Tennessee River, the Board wants the Corps to evaluate improving Barkley Lock and the Cumberland River corridor to see if a more satisfactory alternative exists.
-Also, traffic control measures can be utilized to help alleviate traffic congestion.
+Recognizing the future need for increased capacity at

+Kentucky Lock due to strong tonnage demand on the Tennessee River, the Board wants the U.S. Army Corps of Engineers to evaluate Barkley Lock and the Cumberland River corridor to see if traffic control measures can be utilized to help alleviate traffic congestion during construction.